pyload/pyload/docs/write_addons.rst

 in a thread, in order to not block the main thread.
 This should be used for all kind of longer processing tasks.

 Another and more flexible and powerful way is to use event listener.
-All hook methods exists as event and very useful additional events are dispatched by the core.
+All addon methods exists as event and very useful additional events are dispatched by the core.
 For a little overview look at :class:`HookManager <pyload.manager.HookManager.HookManager>`.
 Keep in mind that you can define own events and other people may listen on them.

 For your convenience it's possible to register listeners automatical via the ``event_map`` attribute.
 It requires a `dict` that maps event names to function names or a `list` of function names.
 It's important that all names are strings ::

-    from pyload.plugins.Hook import Hook
+    from pyload.plugins.addon import addon

-    class YourHook(Hook):
+    class YourAddon(addon):
         """
-        Your Hook code here.
+        Your addon code here.
         """
         event_map = {"downloadFinished" : "doSomeWork",
                      "allDownloadsFnished": "someMethod",